rreece/markdown-memo/04-bibliographies.md

 Feynman said some important things[^Feynman1965].
 But everything is a footnote to Plato[^Plato2000].
 Van[^vanFraassen1980] is a cool cat too.
+A reference with more than 5 authors should be automatically shortened with *et al.*[^Guest2016]

 In order for a References section to be generated per html page, you need to add a special html comment near the end of your Markdown file for that page: